KrisAirdancer/Golden_Ramen_Bowl/README.md

 **Stage Other** - Additional stuff that doesn't fit in a single stage yet

+- Fix routing on post creation and edit
+    - When the "submit" button is clicked on the "create" and "edit" pages, the user is redirected to the homepage.
+Change this so that the "create" page redirects them to the "edit" page for the post that they just created and the "edit" page keeps them on the edit page, but sends the new data to the MongoDB database.
 - Rig the site to show the correct name in the browser tabs/window.
     - This can be done in part by setting the 'title' value in the objects that are passed into .render() in blogController.js.
     - That passed value is passsed as data to the .ejs page for the page being rendered (along with any .ejs pages that are injected into that page, such as header.ejs) and can be used as variables via `<%= variable-name %>`